DominHector/supply-chain-dapp/README.md

 # 3. Supply Chain Dapp

-Supply chain that allows its users to interact with the DApp.
+Supply chain that allows users to interact with the DApp.
-Manage the product life cycle as the product moves through the supply chain.
+Manage the product lifecycle as the product moves through the supply chain.

 ## UML
 ### Supplychain